Trent122/HTML-Information-flipcards./README.md

 # HTML-Information-flipcards.
 Flipping information design cards made in HTML adds a unique way to display information on your website.
-All aspects of the cards are adjustable copy and paste.
+All aspects of the cards are adjustable just copy and paste!

+Code-Blocks that are ✅

+-SqaureSpace ✅

+-Word-Press ✅

+-Shopify ✅

+-Wix ✅

+Test the code here & Customize!- https://www.w3schools.com/html/tryit.asp?filename=tryhtml_default_default

 #### HTML Flip-Card Example Front.